 Sautéed Baby Bella Mushrooms are cooked in a red wine sauce and are an easy side dish for vegetarians and meat lovers both.
-They are perfect mushrooms for steak but also great on pasta, toast and mashed potatoes.
+They are perfect mushrooms for a steak recipe but also great on pasta, pork chops, grilled bread and mashed potatoes.

 If you don't like mushrooms, you can look away and move on to another recipe.
-But if you are a mushroom lover like me, you are going to love this sauteed mushroom recipe!
+But if you are a mushroom lover like me, you are going to love this sauteed mushroom recipe with simple ingredients!

 And if you are not a steak lover, you can still eat these mushrooms.
 Try them mixed in with tortellini pasta or eggs, or on toast and mashed potatoes.
-I like to make a good sourdough toast, spread some ricotta cheese on it then top it with mushrooms.
+I like to make a good sourdough toast, spread some ricotta cheese on it then top it with this baby bella mushroom recipe.
 So good for lunch!

 Ingredients needed for Mushrooms in Red Wine Sauce

 - olive oil - I always have some good quality olive oil in my pantry.

 - baby bella mushrooms - Make sure they are fresh!
-I prefer these meatier mushrooms but you can also substitute white button mushrooms.
+I prefer these meatier mushrooms as I think they are the best mushrooms for a steak dinner.
+But you can also substitute white button mushrooms or shiitake mushrooms.

 - chopped garlic - finely chopped is the way I use it.
 I don't like any big overpowering pieces of garlic in my mushroom side dish.